Leptospirosis

 What is Leptospirosis?

-A bacterial infection caused by Leptospira bacteria.
+Leptospirosis is a bacterial infection caused by Leptospira bacteria.

 How is Leptospirosis transmitted?

-What are the common symptoms of Leptospirosis?
+What are the symptoms of Leptospirosis?

 Can humans get Leptospirosis from other humans?